 Image scanning services (see bottom of page for text scanning) are available to faculty, staff and graduate students.
-Digital Collections can deliver images to patrons in various file formats and resolutions for electronic presentations, printing or archiving.
+Repository and Digital Curation can deliver images to patrons in various file formats and resolutions for electronic presentations, printing or archiving.

 We digitize images, documents, maps and manuscripts from books, slides, negatives and flat art.
 Images that have accompanying descriptive information can be cataloged by our staff and included in the Digital Image Library .
 If you have a personal collection that you are willing to contribute to the Digital Image Library, please contact Nicole Finzer.